OCR-D/ocrd-website/site/en/workflows.md

       </td>
       <td>
-        Recommended<br/>Model can be found <a href="https://ocr-d-repo.scc.kit.edu/models/calamari/GT4HistOCR/model.tar.xz">here</a>; you need to **pass your individual path to the model** as parameter value for this processor to work!
+        Recommended<br/>Model can be found <a href="https://ocr-d-repo.scc.kit.edu/models/calamari/GT4HistOCR/model.tar.xz">here</a>; you need to **pass your local path to the model on your hard drive** as parameter value for this processor to work!
       </td>
 	  <td><code>ocrd-calamari-recognize -I OCR-D-DEWARP-LINE -O OCR-D-OCR -P checkpoint /path/to/models/\*.ckpt.json</code></td>
     </tr>